 As the retrievals were further developed and the time approached for the first post-launch data releases, it became clear that this approach would be overly confusing and would likely result in "double-counting" of the cloud water content: users interpreting each cloudy bin as containing both liquid and ice water content.
 To avoid this confusion, a new combined cloud water content product and algorithm were developed.
 In the new algorithm, the liquid and ice retrievals are run separately on the entire radar profile (as before), but the two resultant profiles are then combined into a composite profile using a simple scheme based on temperature.
 In this scheme, the portion of the profile colder than $-20^{\circ}$ C is deemed pure ice, so the ice retrieval solution applies there.
-Similarly, the portion of the set temperatures, the ice and liquid solutions are scaled linearly with temperature (by adjusting the ice and liquid particle number concentrations) to obtain a profile that smoothly transitions from all ice at $-20^{\circ}$ C to all liquid at $0^{\circ}$ C while matching the radar measurements over the whole range.
+Similarly, the portion of the profile warmer than $0^{\circ}$ C is considered pure liquid, so the liquid solution applies there.
+In between these temperatures, the ice and liquid solutions are scaled linearly with temperature (by adjusting the ice and liquid particle number concentrations) to obtain a profile that smoothly transitions from all ice at $-20^{\circ}$ C to all liquid at $0^{\circ}$ C while matching the radar measurements over the whole range.

 This scheme gives a very basic partition of the radar measurements into ice and liquid phases.
 (More sophisticated retrievals for heterogeneous cloud columns are planned for future versions of this product.)
 The product also contains a 16-bit status variable; individual bits in this variable indicate error conditions in the ice and liquid retrievals and other associated conditions such as large values of the fit parameters or possible precipitation.
 It is important to note that the partition algorithm is applied separately to the ice and liquid phases regardless of whether both retrievals were successful.
-For example, if the liquid retrieval fails to converge, the ice water content will still be scaled such that it goes to zero as the temperature increases to $0^{\circ}C$ -there is no attempt to map all the reflectivity to the ice phase to compensate for the failure of the liquid retrieval.
+For example, if the liquid retrieval fails to converge, the ice water content will still be scaled such that it goes to zero as the temperature increases to $0^{\circ}$ C-there is no attempt to map all the reflectivity to the ice phase to compensate for the failure of the liquid retrieval.

-The 2B-CWC-RO data product files contain both the composite profiles (which most users will want to use) and the single-phase retrieval profiles (which may be of interest to some investigators).
-The output data from the liquid cloud retrieval (which interprets all cloud as liquid from the surface to the stratosphere) is found in fields with names starting with $LO_RO$ (for "liquid-only" and "radar-only").
-Corresponding outputs from the ice cloud retrieval have names starting with $IO_RO$ .
-The fields representing the combination of these into composite profiles have names beginning with $RO_liq$ and $RO_ice$ .
-Consult the 2B-CWC-RO Interface Control Document for detailed descriptions of the fields contained in the 2B-CWC-RO HDF files.
+The 2B-CWC-RVOD data product files contain both the composite profiles (which most users will want to use) and the single-phase retrieval profiles (which may be of interest to some investigators).
+The output data from the liquid cloud retrieval (which interprets all cloud as liquid from the surface to the stratosphere) is found in fields with names starting with $LO_RVOD$ (for "liquid-only" and "radar-visible optical depth").
+Corresponding outputs from the ice cloud retrieval have names starting with $IO_RVOD$ .
+The fields representing the combination of these into composite profiles have names beginning with $RVOD_liq$ and $RVOD_iq$ .
+Consult the 2B-CWC-RVOD Interface Control Document for detailed descriptions of the fields contained in the 2B-CWC-RVOD HDF files.

-5 ALGORITHM INPUTS
+5 ALGORITHM INPUTS 21